microsoft/vscode-docs/docs/editor/extension-gallery.md

 ### Search for an extension

-You can clear the Search box at the top of the Extensions View and type in the name of the extension, tool or programming language you're looking for.
+You can clear the Search box at the top of the Extensions view and type in the name of the extension, tool or programming language you're looking for.

 For example, typing 'python' will bring up a list of Python language extensions: